csusbdt/201-2013-fall/GIT.md

 If you are using the computers in JB 359 (or 358), then git is already installed for you.
-However, you will need to send me the contents of the file that contains your SSH public key.
-You can get this file from the following location.
+However, you will need to send me the contents of the file that contains your SSH public key, which should be located in the following location.

     ~/.ssh/id_rsa.pub

+If you do not see this file, then you need to generate SSH keys.
+To do this, run the following, replacing _your-name_ with your name.
+Also, I recommend to NOT set a passphrase -- just press enter when prompted for one.

+    ssh-keygen -t rsa -C "Your-name"

-To see its contents, use the cat command as follows.
+To see the contents of the public key file, use the cat command as follows.

     cat ~/.ssh/id_rsa.pub